 Again Lelouch knew he was being probed, to which he once more forced a laugh.
-"Look around you Sir Ernst.
+"Look around you Sir Johann.
 Nobody cares about how the Twenty-Twos feel about anything." he then gestured toward the Eunuchs.
 "And they wouldn't care if we were testing chemical weapons, so long as they're paid sufficiently."

 The Knight of the Round raised an eyebrow.
 "That's a rather heartless outlook coming from an Ashford," he noted perceptively.
 "I would have thought your family would be sympathetic to the Numbers, considering your cousin's time amongst them."

 Lelouch shrugged.
-"As I said Sir Ernst, my side of the family chose not to follow my grandfather to Area 11," he prayed that Johann didn't pick up on that lie.
+"As I said Sir Johann, my side of the family chose not to follow my grandfather to Area 11," he prayed that Johann didn't pick up on that lie.
 "And my cousin Milly has left it up to me to choose a testing site, which is why I'm here and she's not.
 Besides, as you have observed, this Area and its inhabitants would only benefit from a successful rejuvenation."